Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* i see anti aliasing even when jittering is off... what is up with that? where is it coming from?

 * DOF -
  * params: aperature size (controls blur), focal length (controls where the focused objects are)
  * could also do shaped bokeh!